PWEB-3-3-2022/back/README.md

 Use a locally deployed mongodb instance or the one in mongodb atlas.
 If using the one on mongodb atlas please use the database `tcflix-test`.

+Set `TOKEN_KEY` to a 64 chars hex string as the key to encrypt auth tokens.

 ```shell
 node app.js
 ```